-Step Procedure 1 Verify the engine suspension points on the crankcase for tight fit and damage including cracks.
+Step Procedure 1 Inspect the engine suspension points on the crankcase for tight fit and damage including cracks.
 2 Inspect the surroundings of engine attachment on crankcase and gearbox.
 If there is discoloration of the crankcase around the attachment points (black ring), there may be loose attachments.
-3 Inspect engine isolating mounts including for heat damage, wear and cracks.
+3 Inspect engine isolating mounts for heat damage, wear and cracks.
+4 Visual inspection of the engine suspension frame for cracks.